gummikana/NoMoreMeat/rules.md

 1. Take karma points equal to the number of unique lifestyle choices you have  -OR- draw an additional lifestyle choice card and put in front of you.
 You can either pick the flipped up one or the hidden one from the top of the deck.

-2. Play a food card from your hand into one of the pots.
-A pot is full if it has as many cards as the number of players + 1.
-A full pot is immediately served to all the players.
+2. Play a food card from your hand into one of the pans.
+A pan is full if it has as many cards as the number of players + 1.
+A full pan is immediately served to all the players.

 Serving
 =======

-The player who played the last card goes first and picks a card from the served pot.
-Follow the order of the pot, see above.
+The player who played the last card goes first and picks a card from the served pan.
+Follow the order of the pan, see above.
 The first player gets two cards, everyone else only one (until someone is out, then more players might get more than one card).
 Some cards give or take points when played (purple circle).
 Some cards let you draw more cards (green rectangle).
 If you eat something that you have promised not to eat (with a lifestyle choice) you lose all your points and don�t earn any points from cards that round (or did you earn points???).
 You never lose any lifestyle choices.